Disha-Dak/Disha-Dak/README.md

 ##  Fun fact:
-I can switch from pipettes to Python seamlessly—one moment, I’m culturing cells, the next, I’m debugging an R script! 🚀
+I can switch from pipettes to Python seamlessly—one moment, I’m culturing cells, the next, I’m debugging an python script! 🚀